-Please note: The pasture bex on the left two-bex island (in the center) remains without a number token and therefore does not produce resources.
-The same applies to the two hills bexes of the western islands (at the top of the scenario diagram).
+Attention: The pasture hex on the left two-hex island (in the center) remains without a number token and therefore does not produce resources.
+The same applies to the two hills hexes of the western islands (at the top of the scenario diagram).

 One settlement and one ship of each color are placed on the coast of the eastern island, as shown.
 The eastern island can be colonized in a normal fashion; all other islands are "pirate islands."
-Build 4 pirate fortresses on the western islands, as illustrated.
-Each pirate fortress consists of 3 Catan chits stacked with 1 settlement of a particular color placed on top.
+Four pirate fortresses are built on the coast of the western islands, as illustrated.
+Each pirate fortress consists of 3 Catan chits that are stacked with the single-colored side facing up.
+In each case, 1 settlement of the depicted color is placed on top.

-Please note: In a 3-player game, do not use the white player's position.
+Attention: In a game with three players, the color "white" is not used.
 All white pieces are removed, or not included from the beginning.
 (Be careful if you switch/substitute colors!)

-If you are playing a 3-player game, remove all of the VP cards from the development card deck.
-In a 4-player game, the VP cards remain in the deck, but are used in all ways as "Knight" cards.
+If you are playing a 3-player game, also remove the Victory Point cards from the deck of Development Cards.
+In a 4-player game, the Victory Point cards remain in the deck, but are used in all ways as "Knight" cards.

-The "Longest Road" and "Largest Army" special victory point cards are not used in this scenario.
+The Special Victory Point Cards, "Longest Trade Route" and "Largest Army," are not used in this scenario.

-You build two settlements with roads/ships on the main (eastern) island (at the bottom of the scenario diagram), as described in basic Catan.
+You build two settlements with roads/ships on the main (eastern) island (at the bottom of the scenario diagram), as described in basic Settlers.
 After finishing the set-up phase, each player has three settlements on the eastern island!

-Remember: If you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
+Remember: Remember, if you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.